VCTLabs/vct-riscv-bsp-platform/README.rst

   $ PATH=${PATH}:~/bin
   $ mkdir riscv-bsp
   $ cd riscv-bsp
-  $ repo init -u https://github.com/VCTLabs/vct-riscv-bsp-platform -b oe-dunfell
+  $ repo init -u https://github.com/VCTLabs/vct-riscv-bsp-platform -b oe-gatesgarth
   $ repo sync

-At the end of the above commands you have all the metadata you need to start building with poky and meta-oe on dunfell branches.
+At the end of the above commands you have all the metadata you need to start building with poky and meta-oe on gatesgarth branches.

 To start a simple image build for a riscv qemu target::

   $ cd oe-core
   $ source ./oe-init-build-env build-dir  # you choose name of build-dir
-  $ ${EDITOR} conf/local.conf             # set MACHINE to <your_machine> (see above)
+  $ ${EDITOR} conf/local.conf             # set MACHINE to qemuriscv32 (see above)
   $ bitbake core-image-minimal